Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Conclusion

 \section{Conclusion}

-We presented SINO, a spectral-inspired neural operator designed to model PDE-governed systems from limited data without requiring explicit knowledge of governing equations.
-By leveraging frequency-domain embeddings through the proposed Freq2Vec module and incorporating multiplicative interactions via the $\Pi$-block with de-aliasing, SINO provides a compact yet expressive architecture that balances accuracy and generalization.
+We presented SINO, a spectral-inspired neural operator designed to model PDE-governed systems from limited data without requiring explicit knowledge of the governing equations.
+By leveraging frequency-domain embeddings through the proposed Freq2Vec module and incorporating multiplicative interactions via the $\Pi$-block with de-aliasing, SINO provides a compact yet expressive architecture that balances accuracy, generalization, and computational efficiency.
 Theoretically, we established its universal approximation ability for a broad class of PDE operators.
-Empirically, SINO consistently outperforms both data-driven and physics-encoded baselines across diverse benchmarks, achieving 1-2 orders of magnitude lower error while maintaining robust OOD generalization.
-Our current study mainly focuses on Cartesian grids, and one promising direction is to extend SINO beyond regular domains to more complex geometries, which may be achieved through coordinate transformations that map irregular domains into regular ones, or by selecting appropriate basis functions tailored to the corresponding geometry.
+Empirically, SINO consistently outperforms both data-driven and physics-encoded baselines, achieving substantial error reductions while maintaining robust OOD generalization.
+Moreover, SINO offers practical speed advantages over numerical solvers at inference, enabling fast rollout prediction for downstream use (e.g., repeated simulation and control), with speedups of up to $87\times$ in our benchmarks.
+Our current study mainly focuses on Cartesian grids, and a promising direction is to extend SINO beyond regular domains to more complex geometries via geometry-adapted basis transformation or coordinate transformations.